naymalabonna/data-science-project/preliminary_analysis.md

   - `build_model.py`: Builds Neural Network model. (yet to be added)

 ### Exploratory Analysis
-Describe what work you have done so far and include the code.
-For exploratory analysis, we explored the main characteristics of the data including the total number of recipes, cuisines, and number of unique ingredients.
-Number of recipes for each cuisine total number of recipes, cuisines, and ingredients number of unique ingredients total number of recipes, total number of recipes per cuisine total number of ingredients, total number of ingredients per ingredient number of unique ingredients
+We explored some of the main characteristics of the data including the total number of recipes and ingredients.
+We also determined the number of unique cuisines, the total number of recipes for each unique cuisine, the total number of unique ingredients, and the total number of recipes for each unique ingredient.
+This helped increase our understanding of which ingredients could be more/less useful in determining the cuisine that a recipe belongs to.

 ### Challenges
 Describe any challenges you've encountered so far.
 Let me know if there's anything you need help with!